xdevagent/agentx/README.md

-<div align="center">VXEN.AI - Fully autonomous AI Agent that can perform complicated tasks and projects using terminal, browser, and editor.</div>
+<div align="center">AgentX .AI - Fully autonomous AI Agent that can perform complicated tasks and projects using terminal, browser, and editor.</div>
 </br>

 # Features